CameronH64/procrustes-analysis/README.md

 - saved_models
     - timestamp folder
         - timestamp.modelname
         - Whatever other files the load method needs for the specific text analysis models.
+The output and input for models varies, depending on
     - ...

 # Miscellaneous